Glitch752/OnScreenOCR/README.md

 - Stays in system tray when closed
 - Numerous intuitive selection-related interactions, including drawing outlines, shifting edges/vertices, removing edges/vertices, and more.

+## Installation
+You may download the application from the releases page.
+Currently, I only distribute x64 Windows binaries (since support for other platforms is untested and some features are not implemented on other platforms).
+The application is bundled as a single executable, so you can run it and it will create an icon in your tray while running.
+The default keybind is `Shift + Alt + Z`, but you may change this within the overlay.

 ## Configuration
 Configuration files are stored under your user's configuration directory.
 On Windows, this is `{FOLDERID_RoamingAppData}\OnScreenOCR` (usually `C:\Users\<username>\AppData\Roaming\OnScreenOCR`).